Home / publications / commentaries /

 How does UK net migration compare to other high-income countries?

 Over the much longer term, UK net migration levels have been similar to many other high-income countries, although there is a wide range.
-By 2022, an estimated 14.3% of the UK’s population was foreign-born.
-This share was higher than Italy and Denmark, similar to the United States and Spain, and smaller than Australia, New Zealand, and Canada.
+By 2024, an estimated 19% of the UK’s population was foreign-born.
+This share was higher than the United States and France, similar to Germany and Spain, and smaller than Australia, New Zealand, and Canada.
 A handful of high-income countries have substantially lower foreign-born populations, notably Korea and Japan.

-According to the OECD, several other high-income countries saw unusually high migration in 2022 – several others saw increases that year, largely due to higher levels of work and humanitarian migration.
+Several other high-income countries saw unusually high migration after the pandemic – largely due to higher levels of work and humanitarian migration, according to the OECD.
 As a share of its population, the UK saw higher net migration in 2022 than the United States, France and Italy, but lower than Germany and Canada.

 Thanks to Mike Jones for comments on a previous draft.